ProactiveProgrammers/professional-evaluation-data-abstraction-starter/writing/evaluation.md

     - Write short and descriptive commit messages that explain the specific way in which a commit changes the source code and documentation in the GitHub repository.
+    - Use GitHub [pre-commit hooks](https://pre-commit.com/) to ensure that all of the source code, technical writing, and commit messages adhere to the industry standards for content and format.
     - Navigate reports produced by [GitHub Actions](https://github.com/features/actions) so as to determine which aspects of a GitHub repository do and do not adhere to a project's